Sparronator9999/YAMDCC/README.md

 ### v1.2

-- [ ] CLI support
+- [ ] CLI support *(in progress)*
-  - The CLI I started writing at least a year ago will probably be re-written.
+  - Not every command is impelmented, but test builds are now being provided through GitHub Actions for those that want to test the ones that are implemented.
+  - yeah I ended up rewriting the CLI completely from scratch

 ### v2.0